 - Keyboard Ninja – a fun game, similar to Fruit Ninja for all levels.

 - Type Revolution – a music focused typing game for older kids looking to improve their typing skills.

 - Speed Typing Online – a free resource for beginners (older kids) looking to improve their touch typing skills.

 - How to Type – A free, easy-paced tutorial.

 Don’t force them – support them

 One of the main things I’ve learned from Ella is that she won’t be forced into learning.
 She will literally switch off.
+This is one of the more common signs of dyslexia.
 I have to take my time, make sure she fully understands, give her space and (more importantly) time to complete her work and remember that she’s only a child.
 Putting my unrealistic expectations on her simply isn’t fair.